 Japanese Sotai Massage

 Sotai is a gentle and very relaxing Japanese manual therapy for neuromuscular reeducation and unwinding muscular holding patterns.
 Dr. Keizo Hashimoto invented this therapy, a combination of traditional East Asian and biomedical knowledge, with the idea that structural disorders can be treated by moving the body in the direction of ease.
-Schedule your free consultation here.
+Schedule your appointment here.

 Gua sha is an ancient Chinese bodywork technique with thousands of years of use in China and east Asia.
 The technique is performed by stroking the skin with a special jade implement, and is shown to produce anti-inflammatory and immune-enhancing effects.
 Modern medical knowledge is finally catching up – there are currently over 500 studies showing the clinical effectiveness of gua sha.
 It is particularly useful for fever, flu, headache, migraine, neck pain, back pain, knee pain, earaches, asthma, and bronchitis.
-Schedule your free consultation here.
+Schedule your appointment here.